jayTobi/datascience-stack/README.md

 - Run `dvc init` (only required on new git repositories, already done in this tutorial)
   - This will add some new files/folders all containing .dvc* in their names
   - These files contain metadata and will be used by DVC to keep track of the data we add in the next step
-  - Add those files to git
+  - Add all those files to git
 - Get example data using ```dvc get https://github.com/iterative/dataset-registry tutorial/ver/data.zip```
   - This will download some example data (1800 cat/dog pics)
-  - extract them into `data` folder and delete downloaded zip file
+  - Extract the download into `data` folder and delete downloaded zip file
 - Add the data folder using DVC instead of git `dvc add data`
   - Follow the instruction (of dvc add data) to add the dvc metadata to git using `git add data.dvc .gitignore`
-    - This prevents git from tracking the raw data but only the "references" managed by DVC
+    - This prevents git from tracking the raw data but tracks only the "references" managed by DVC
 - A small test script was added `dvc_python_test/train.py` to test the dataset (i.e. count the elements to indicate the change of size in the raw data)
 - Add additional raw data using
   - `dvc get https://github.com/iterative/dataset-registry